 - Take note of accessibility factors for font selections and the use of color contrast and color deficient issues when designing the document.

-- Images Using the Object Tool to add image ALT Tags and Anchor Images to the Content for reading order.
+- For images, use the Object Tool to add image ALT Tags and Anchor Images to the Content for reading order.

 - Threading text in text boxes as continuous flow helps maintain hierarchical structure.

 - Use the Styles tool to tag headings and subheadings as H1-H6, paragraphs as P, and artifacts.
 These can be exported as tags to PDF.

 - Use the Indesign reading order tools to verify and establish reading order.
 This ensures that a screen reader is reading the content in sequence.

 - Adding Metadata will allow screenreaders to read the data without even opening the documument on the desktop.
 This allows ease of navigation and use.